Who are we?

 Rescued ducks

 We have a number of ex-commercial rescue ducks as well.
-A mix of Aylesbury ducks, Khaki Campbells and the morrisons 3 – so named as they were hatched from Morrison’s eggs if you can believe it.
+A mix of Cherry Valley, Khaki Campbells, call ducks, runner/Campbell crosses and the morrisons 3 – so named as they were hatched from Morrison’s eggs if you can believe it.

-There are two drakes (Morrison’s 3) who help protect our ladies and generally keep everyone in check.
+There are three drakes (Douglas, Has and Rowan) who help protect our ladies and generally keep everyone in check.

 They lay the best eggs and if you want to try them for yourselves, they are available in the honesty box.